 France runs amok with regulations.
 And the wine bottle label is no exception.
 Like above it has to include the name of the Winery name, where it is bottled, as well as the the vintage or year it was made, and the appellation.

 The appellation is the wine region.
 France puts this on rather than the grape variety, as often a region will blend varieties of grapes.
 And this like much else in the wine industry is also controlled.
-(Have a read of our article on Understanding the AOC, Appellation d’Origine Contrôlée, for more on this.)
+(Have a read of my article on Understanding the AOC, Appellation d’Origine Contrôlée, for more on this.)

 There is a long list of other information that might be included on a French label.
 Some are specific to type of wine, others more generic.
 From ‘Vieille Vignes’, grapes from old mature vines, to ‘Clos’ a term used for grapes from a vineyard that is completely enclosed by a stone wall.
 Yes, it can be that specific.